 Work up an appetite instead of working the grill, and head over to one of Jackson County’s incredible BBQ restaurants.
 A favorite amongst locals, Haywood Smokehouse is known for the best brisket, ribs and other specialty meats in the area.
 Diners can even take a taste home with one of their homemade sauces with unique flavors, such as Strawberry Chipotle and Chipotle Ranch.
-Another not-to-be missed BBQ joint in the area is Adair Bros Smokehouse BBQ, located in Cashiers, where the Smoked BBQ Fries will give you something to dream about long after you head home.
+Another not-to-be missed BBQ joint in the area is Cashiers Valley Smokehouse, located at the heart of the crossroads.

 2. Get Crafty

 Head to Cashiers and get crafty with your family on September 2 and 3 from 10:00 a.m. – 5:00 p.m. at the Rotary Arts & Crafts Fair.
 Featuring over 90 of some of the finest artisans from the Southeast, the Rotary Arts & Crafts Fair provides something for every artistic palate and taste.
 From the hand-stitched textiles and unique ironwork to homemade cakes, pies, and jellies, stock up on artisan goods from some of the region’s talented craftspeople at the Village Green this Labor Day Weekend.